yashrajpahwa/init-go-project/README.md

 ### Usage

-At present the only option is to build from source.
+- At present the only option is to build from source.
+- The environment variables `GOPATH` & `GITHUB_USERNAME` must be set.

 ### Steps to Build App